Unidata/netcdf-c/man4/netcdf.md

   [[\<](#UNICOS-Optimization "Previous section in reading order")]   [[\>](#Chunk-Cache "Next section in reading order")]       [[\<\<](#Structure "Beginning of this chapter or previous chapter")]   [[Up](#Structure "Up section")]   [[\>\>](#NetCDF-Utilities "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------------ ------------------------------------------------------ --- ---------------------------------------------------------------------- --------------------------------- -------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-4.9 Improving Performance With Chunking {.section}
+4.9 Improving Performance With Chunking
 ---------------------------------------

 NetCDF may use HDF5 as a storage format (when files are created with